 A program of the Taubman Center for State and Local Government and the Ash Center for Democratic Governance and Innovation.

-Featured Case Studies: Harvard Kennedy School has published The Deepwater Horizon Oil Spill: The Politics of Crisis Response, a two-part case study profiling how the Obama administration coordinated the massive inter-agency, inter-governmental response to the disaster.
+Featured Case Studies: HKS has published The Deepwater Horizon Oil Spill: The Politics of Crisis Response, a two-part case study profiling how the Obama administration coordinated the inter-agency, inter-governmental response to the disaster.